 There is a visible lack of the wire that is sheathed around the lower part of the stem.
-The audio headphones also consist as a part of this equipment and do not require wires either.
+The metal detector comes with wireless headphones too.
 This is a great additional quality that enhances mobility when you are out in the fields.

 The headphones and the remote control receive signals through a digital radio link.

 The elements of the search coil process the signals.
 This is then analyzed and digitized at the same source by an ultra mini digital circuit.
 Once the information has been finely processed, it is forwarded to the headphones and the remote control with the help of the radio link.